tinloaf/ygg/docs/pages/Quickstart.md

 Using ygg::RBTree
 =================

-Setting up your own RBTree basically consists of TODO or TODO steps:
+Setting up your own RBTree basically consists of two to four steps:

 1. Define your Node class, inheriting from RBTreeNodeBase
 2. Optionally define your NodeTraits class (see below)
 3. Optionally define an own comparator class
-4. Create an RBTree based on the Node and NodeTraits class
+4. Create an RBTree based on the Node, NodeTraits and comparator class

 This example (which uses the defaults for steps 2 and 3 above) demonstrates it, assuming that you want to store a simple integer-to-string map in the tree: